muhamad-mamoun/MamOS/README.md

-# MamOS - Real-Time Operating System
+# MamOS - Real-Time Operating System Kernel

 > Just a hobby, won't be big and professional like FreeRTOS. ;)